Have you ever met an entrepreneur that had a tendency to bite off more than they could chew?

 It’s not always a bad thing.
 That tendency is also what gives them the chutzpah to start their own business in the first place.
 But even so, as a small business, when we decided to start this B2B digital marketing vodcast (video-podcast) for industrial manufacturers…we soon realized that we’d done it again.

-Entrepreneurial overstepping aside, podcasting has turned out to be a fantastic conversation-starter, as well as a way for us to build relationships and establish thought-leadership in a key niche of business.
-It’s actually a great marketing tactic.
+Entrepreneurial overstepping aside, podcasting has turned out to be a fantastic conversation-starter.
+It’s also a great way for us to build relationships and establish thought-leadership in a key niche of business.
+It’s actually a fantastic marketing tactic.
 As the ever-wise Ferris Bueller once said,

 “It is so choice.
 If you have the means, I highly recommend picking one up.”

 But it’s important to know what you’re getting into.
 If you do decide to begin your own podcast, there are a few things to remember before you begin.